 Preach The Word.

 This sermon was delivered at Loughbrickland Mission Hall in Northern Ireland, by David Legge.
-It was transcribed from the second recording in his Divine Encounters series, titled "Moses At The Burning Bush" - Transcribed by Andrew Watkins, Preach The Word.
+It was transcribed from the first recording in his Divine Encounters series, titled "Moses At The Burning Bush" - Transcribed by Andrew Watkins, Preach The Word.

 All material by David Legge is copyrighted.
 However, these materials may be freely copied and distributed unaltered for the purpose of study and teaching, so long as they are made available to others free of charge, and this copyright is included.
 This does not include hosting or broadcasting the materials on another website, however linking to the resources on preachtheword.com is permitted.
 These materials may not, in any manner, be sold or used to solicit 'donations' from others, nor may they be included in anything you intend to copyright, sell, or offer for a fee.
 This copyright is exercised to keep these materials freely available to all.
 Any exceptions to these conditions must be explicitly approved by Preach The Word.
 [Read guidelines...]